 Tips for DELICATE fabrics.

 Many delicate fabrics are suited to short bursts of heat.
 Pre-iron the spot where you are going to put the label.

-Place your label on the garment and press for SHORT periods of time, to protect the fabric.
+Place your label on the garment and press for a SHORT period of time if your fabric will allow.
 PRESS, then lift the iron.
 PRESS, then lift the iron.

-OR you can use kitchen baking paper to protect your material but not a cloth.
-The heat must get through to your label to melt the glue and a cloth, even a thin cloth, will usually stop the heat too much.
+OR you can safely use kitchen baking paper to protect your material but do not use a cloth.
+The heat must get through to your label to melt the glue and even a thin cloth, will usually stop the heat too much.
 If you use baking paper, make sure your iron is at a good cotton heat, to go through.
-Sometimes you need to increase your heat a tiny bit, if using baking paper rather than ironing directly on to the label itself.

-Your iron on labels pack comes with a TIP SHEET, to help you with different fabrics.
+Your iron on labels pack comes with a TIP SHEET, to help.

 Your NAME IT LABELS are fantastic and UNIQUE.

 They are especially designed for AGED CARE and for use in commercial wash.
 We often get people phoning us to ask is there anyway to get them off!
 That's how well they stay on.

 The difference with NAME IT Iron on labels is that you can iron directly onto your label at any time.
 This is helpful when ironing after washing your garment.

 Other iron on labels on the market have a plastic feel that you cannot let your iron touch directly, and this makes it difficult to iron a shirt.
 Our labels are a cotton/polyester mix and you can iron over them at any time.